roberto314/Unicomp3/README.md

 * Input board:
 	- a simple board to connect the signals to a linux SBC like a Raspberry Pi or an Olimex A20
-	- also generates the main clock with a DS1085 chip (in v2 this will be moved to the RAMROM board).
-	- no CPLD

 * CPU board:
 	- can be any 8-bit CPU (6502, 6802, 6809, 68008, 6803, 8051,...)